activecat/dating-website-django/README.md

 # About this project
 I am creating a dating website primarily in Python (inevitably later will have JavaScript in the web front-end), making it open-source and share the source code on GitHub.
-This will be built together with you if you are interested.
+We will build this website together with you if you are interested.

 Let's join us and contribute your idea, skill, experience, business view, as administrator, as facilitator, as website users etc.